EASY-CODES/statistics-covid19-br/README.md

 # 📕 Licença

 A licença utilizada no projeto é a MIT.
-Para mais detalhes leia [arquivo de licença].
+Para mais detalhes leia [LICENSE](LICENSE).

 # 🍀Como contribuir
 1. Fork it (<https://github.com/eng-edu/statistics-covid19-br/fork>)